-America’s independence is a widely celebrated achievement across our country.
+Our country widely celebrates the achievement of it’s independence.
 On examination of the events leading to our revolution, it’s not hard to find significant lessons for entrepreneurs.
-If these lessons are applied to business, your business, it can lead to achievement on the same scale of our founding fathers!
+Applying these lessons to your business can lead to achievement on the same scale of our founding fathers!

 This article is a great refresher of the events which led to the founding of the United States.
 It highlights the success principles mastered and implemented by our founding fathers.